Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 Wake Forest Stats and Trends

-- This season, the Demon Deacons have an against the spread record of 4-3 in their seven games as a favorite of 2.5 points or more.
+- The Demon Deacons are 4-3 ATS when favored by 2 points or more this season.

-- Wake Forest's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Wake Forest's games this year have hit the over four times in nine opportunities (44.4%).

-- Wake Forest is 5-4 against the spread and 8-1 overall this season when the team records more than 16.0 points.
+- Wake Forest is 5-4 against the spread and 8-1 overall in games when it records more than 16.0 points.

-- Wake Forest is 5-4 against the spread and 8-1 overall when the team piles up more than 321.4 yards.
+- When Wake Forest totals more than 321.4 yards, the team is 5-4 against the spread and 8-1 overall.

 - The Demon Deacons have turned the ball over nine times this season, one fewer than the Wolf Pack have forced (10).